-• Conduct when approached by the press: give general information on what it's like be involved in SAR, but refer all specific questions about the operations up the chain of command or to the Public Information Officer (PIO).
+Conduct when approached by the press: give general information on what it's like be involved

-- Observe communications security by turning down your radio when near people other than your team, and turning volume way down if you hear Secure the Net. - Understand how interpersonal/interagency conflicts may be as dangerous to the mission as incompetence, and the importance of trying to defuse them. - Understand the importance to avoid even the appearance of publicly criticizing other persons or organizations involved in the mission; if you must do so, do so privately one-on-one with your superior in the command chain or in a secure debriefing; as your mother used to say, "if you can't say anything nice about someone, don't say anything at all." - Understand the importance of avoiding even the appearance of freelancing/self-deploying: responding to a situation without the approval of the Agency Having Jurisdiction/Responsible Agent, or responding to the field or deviating from your assigned task without coordinating with Base.
-Freelancing/self-deploying can be by individuals, field teams, or SAR organizations.
-Freelancing/self-deploying can disrupt search operations both in practical terms (e.g., not knowing that another team is in a segment being searched by an air-scenting dog) and in political terms (a reputation for freelancing/self-deploying is bad both for people and teams)
+- in SAR, but refer all specific questions about the operations up the chain of command or to the Public Information Officer (PIO). - Observe communications security by turning down your radio when near people other than your team, and turning volume way down if you hear Secure the Net. - Understand how interpersonal/interagency conflicts may be as dangerous to the mission as incompetence, and the importance of trying to defuse them. - Understand the importance to avoid even the appearance of publicly criticizing other persons or organizations involved in the mission; if you must do so, do so privately one-on-one with your superior in the command chain or in a secure debriefing; as your mother used to say, "if you can't say anything nice about someone, don't say anything at all." - Understand the importance of avoiding even the appearance of freelancing/self-deploying: responding to a situation without the approval of the Agency Having Jurisdiction/Responsible Agent, or responding to the field or deviating from your assigned task without coordinating with Base.
+Freelancing/ self-deploying can be by individuals, field teams, or SAR organizations.
+Freelancing/self-deploying can disrupt search operations, such as not knowing that another team is in a segment being searched by an air-scenting dog.
+Freelancing/self-deploying can be disruptive in political terms: a reputation for freelancing/self-deploying is bad both for people and teams and interferes with getting called out when needed.
+Freelancing/self-deploying can be deadly: in the 2010s, a non-ASRC SAR team self-deployed to a search area after the search had been officially concluded.
+Without letting the Agency Having Jurisdiction/Responsible Agent (AHJ/RA) know; so the AHJ/RA told the railroad company to let the trains start running through the area again.
+And one of those trains hit and killed a SAR team member.